rahul051296/ticket-bot/data/data.md

 - I don't want to talk to you
 - I don't like talking to you
 - Let's stop talking
+- I'm not in a mood to talk

 ## intent:smalltalk.user.excited
 - I am excited